Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 .. tip::

    Starting in Security Onion 2.4.70, you have the option of disabling ``so-elasticsearch-indices-delete`` and just managing indices using ILM.
 This may be useful for production deployments since ILM provides more granular index management.
+You can find this option at :ref:`administration` --> Configuration --> elasticsearch --> index_clean.

 .. warning::

-   If you disable ``so-elasticsearch-indices-delete``, please note that you will need to ensure that ILM is configured properly to delete indices before Elasticsearch hits its watermark setting.
+   If you disable ``so-elasticsearch-indices-delete``, please note that you will need to ensure that ILM is configured properly to delete indices before disk usage reaches the Elasticsearch watermark setting.
 Otherwise, Elasticsearch may stop ingesting new data.

 so-elasticsearch-indices-delete
 -------------------------------

 ``so-elasticsearch-indices-delete`` manages size-based deletion of Elasticsearch indices based on the value of the cluster-wide ``elasticsearch.retention.retention_pct`` setting.
 This setting is checked against the total disk space available for ``/nsm/elasticsearch`` across all nodes in the Elasticsearch cluster.
 If your indices are using more than ``retention_pct``, then ``so-elasticsearch-indices-delete`` will delete old indices until disk space is back under ``retention_pct``.
 The default value for this setting is ``50`` percent.

-To modify the ``retention_pct`` value, first navigate to :ref:`administration` -> Configuration.
+To modify the ``retention_pct`` value, first navigate to :ref:`administration` --> Configuration.
 At the top of the page, click the ``Options`` menu and then enable the ``Show all configurable settings, including advanced settings.`` option.
-Then navigate to elasticsearch -> retention -> retention_pct.
+Then navigate to elasticsearch --> retention --> retention_pct.
 Once you make the change and save it, the new setting will take effect at the next 15 minute interval.
 If you would like to make the change immediately, you can click the ``SYNCHRONIZE GRID`` button under the ``Options`` menu at the top of the page.

 ILM
 ---